 Why a high-carb diet damages the glycocalyx

-Eating a diet high in carbohydrates can spell trouble by dysregulating insulin and causing spikes in blood sugar levels.
+Eating a diet high in carbohydrates can spell trouble by causing spikes in blood sugar levels.

 High blood sugar may also cause the mitochondria (the energy factories in each cell) to overproduce too many free radicals, including reactive oxygen species (ROS).
 ROS are key signaling molecules that regulate the natural inflammatory responses in our bodies.